 I received my copy of Shetland Wool Week 2020 and fell in love with the Strom Cardigan pattern.
 I started looking at yarn online and realized that SURELY I had enough Milarrochy Tweed in my stash for this.
 And I was right!
 The main color will be Tarbet Blue, top.
 The other blue may be a little close, but I’ve got a lighter and a darker one if needed.
 The pink on the sweater will be orange. 🧡

 I ordered this Blacker Lyonesse with the intention of making a suit.
-I don’t this is quite right for that.
+I don’t think this is quite right for that.
 Instead I think I will knit one of Wolf and Faun’s shawl patterns.
 I’m not sure which one yet.
 Maybe Madda.

 I’m adding to my holiday makes!
 This Ramen Needles DK yarn is called Christmas Village.
 I was thinking of knitting a Rikke Hat (Rav link) which has been in my library for a while, but geez how many hats can a person make and wear?
 So then I thought maybe some mittens?